Sam9875/Tenant-bias-LLM/README.md

 # LLM_SFT: Tenant Bias Audit

-This folder contains the experiment following the professor's specification:
+This folder contains the experiment following the:
 **"Investigating discrimination by an LLM in the assignment of rental apartments in Turin."**

 ## What this experiment does